UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

 `time_mask_param`: How many sequential pixels to mask in the TimeMasking augmentation\
 `mixup_alpha_range`: Range for the alpha parameter of Mixup.
 The alpha parameter gives the strength of the other clip in the augmented clip after applying Mixup.
 Min/max values are between 0 and 1\
 `bg_noise_alpha_range`: Range for the alpha parameter of BackgroundNoise.
 The alpha parameter gives the strength of the other clip in the augmented clip after applying BackgroundNoise.
 Min/max values are between 0 and 1\
-`rand_eq_f_range`: Range for the frequency parameter of RandomEQ.
-Min/max must be greater than zero\
-`rand_eq_q_range`: Range for the Q parameter of RandomEQ.
-Must be greater than zero\
-`rand_eq_g_range`: Range for the gain parameter of RandomEQ\
-`rand_eq_iters`: Number of times to apply RandomEQ to any given clip.
-All RandomEQ parameters are resampled at each application.
-Must be nonnegative\
 `lowpass_cutoff`: Cutoff frequency for the LowpassFilter augmentation\
 `lowpass_q_val`: Q value for the LowpassFilter augmentation\
 `highpass_cutoff`: Cutoff frequency for the HighpassFilter augmentation\